-If you’ve ever experienced significant pain, you probably had trouble thinking about anything else.
+If you’ve experienced significant pain, you probably had trouble thinking about anything else.
 This is the daily experience of many people living with chronic pain.
-Understandably, this type of pain can have a significant negative impact on your life.
+Understandably, this type of pain can significantly negatively impact your life.

-Meditation may not necessarily stop pain.
-But outcomes of meditation, such as increased awareness of your body and emotional state, can help change the way you think about that pain.
+Meditation may not necessarily stop the pain.
+But outcomes of meditation, such as increased awareness of your body and emotional state, can help change how you think about that pain.
 Increased awareness and acceptance of pain can lead to an improved outlook.

-Jon Kabat-Zinn, a meditation teacher and expert on stress, recommends body scan meditations as the most helpful type of meditation for pain.
+Jon Kabat-Zinn, a meditation teacher and expert on stress, recommends body scan meditations as the most helpful meditation for pain.

-You can think of a body scan as a mental X-ray that slowly travels across your body.
+You can think of a body scan as a mental X-ray slowly traveling across your body.

 Here’s how to give it a try:

 - Get cozy.
 Start by getting comfortable.
 Lie down or sit in a position that allows you to stretch your limbs easily.

 - Focus.
 Close your eyes and begin focusing on your breath.
 Notice the sensation of your breath filling and leaving your lungs as you inhale and exhale.